-Background Description transparent Background of overlay window is transparent by default.
+Background Description transparent Background of transparent overlay window is transparent by default.
 None No rendering is performed when the overlay window encounters a condition that invokes background painting.
 Neither transparent nor opaque paint is rendered.
 Pixmap ID The background is rendered with opaque paint.
 The rendered pixel values are derived from the pixmap as defined in the X specification.

-Table 5-1 Background Values for an Overlay Window
+Table 6-1 Background Values for a Transparent Overlay Window